jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 Some of these tools are available as modules.
 Others are installed in conda environments that are available in the course "shared" folder.

-After you have loaded and/or activated the various programs, we're ready to get going.
 It's always good to first have a look at our data to make sure we know what (and where) everything is.
 First unzip the files, then use UNIX commands to determine:

 + The header information of the genome sequence
 + What the read files look like